Outlook Email Report Template 7

 These steps will help Clarion to find those differently defined globals.

-You can do it any other way.
+You can achieve this in other ways too.
 For instance text-export your procedures

 and then import them back after deleting those global variables.